 Language.
 Thank you, Sonic the Hedgehog movie for disclosing the PG rating correctly.
 The MPAA “brief mild language” in the film consisted of 3 and a half…(?) swear word references: two H-E-double-hockey-sticks, one female dog, and the written word “sucks” (though never said).

 However for more sensitive parents, I did write down a few non-swear words that may raise some red flags: “stupid” (used in a derogatory way), “butt,” “shut up,” two “g-d” in vain references and “whack job” are all said in the film too.
 Be warned.

 Is Sonic the Hedgehog safe for kids?
-What age is recommended to watch Sonic the Hedgehog?
+What age rating is recommended to watch Sonic the Hedgehog?
 With that full PG breakdown, I would not recommend Sonic the Hedgehog movie to kids younger than the age of 7-8 years old.
 Between the bar scene that may raise some questions, the language references, adult humor and a few dialogue heavy moments, I feel that it’s a film for slightly more mature children.